MathyouMB/website/src/content/articles/cracking-career-fairs.md

 ---

 ![rat-at-career-fair](/images/articles/2024/cracking-career-fairs/cover.png)

-Career fairs are a great chance to get an edge the competition and avoid the frustrating process of "black box applying".
+Career fairs are a great chance to get an edge over other candidates and avoid the frustrating process of "black box applying".

-Relying solely on submitting resumes through online portals is not enough and is what leads many to the experience of applying to hundreds of jobs and receiving only a handful of interviews.
+Relying solely on submitting resumes through online portals is rarely enough to secure a job and usually leads to the experience of applying to hundreds of jobs, but receiving only a handful of interviews.

 To maximize your chances of success, here’s my advice on how to make the most of career fairs if you're a student in tech.